pierre-rouleau/pel/doc/pel-manual.rst

   - MELPA_
   - MELPA-STABLE_
-  - "``~/projects/pel/pelpa``"

-  The last one is the location of the "pelpa" directory inside the PEL project directory, the location you selected when you `cloned PEL`_ to your drive.
-  Later, you would be able to use that PEL archive file to install PEL into other computers.
-This, however is not needed for this installation.

 - Section 2 delays the loading of the abbreviation lists to after PEL is loaded.
 This mechanism is described in the section titled